rust-lang/rust/src/doc/trpl/hello-cargo.md

 Eventually, we’ll add more.
 Since we started off by using Cargo, it'll be easy to add later.

-If we installed Rust via the official installers we will also have Cargo.
-If we installed Rust some other way, we may want to [check the Cargo README][cargoreadme] for specific instructions about installing it.
+If you installed Rust via the official installers you will also have Cargo.
+If you installed Rust some other way, you may want to [check the Cargo README][cargoreadme] for specific instructions about installing it.

 [cargoreadme]: https://github.com/rust-lang/cargo#installing-cargo-from-nightlies